 - Use of the wrong needle length for the patient’s weight and/or body type

 As a patient, everyone should learn the warning signs of errors that can lead to a vaccine-related shoulder injury.
 Although you may not be able to prevent a mistake, understanding the risks and the symptoms of SIRVA will help you know when to seek treatment for a possible vaccine-related injury.

 Treatment options for SIRVA vary widely depending on the nature and extent of the injury.
 For certain types of shoulder pain or injuries, rest and non-steroidal anti-inflammatory drugs (NSAIDs) can relieve symptoms in as little as a few weeks.
 However, other shoulder injuries may require steroid injections, surgery, and months or even years of prescription medications and physical therapy.

 To avoid the risk of further injury, all individuals suffering from SIRVA should seek to obtain a complete and thorough diagnosis before undertaking any form of treatment for their injury.

-Schedule a Free Consultation at the Center for Vaccine Shoulder Pain Recovery
+Schedule a Free Consultation with Leah Durant at the Center for Vaccine Shoulder Pain Recovery

-Leah Durant and the Center for Vaccine Shoulder Pain Recovery provide legal representation for victims of vaccine-related shoulder injuries nationwide.
-To find out if you are entitled to recover medical expenses and other losses resulting from your shoulder pain, contact vaccine lawyer Leah Durant for a free consultation today.
+The Center for Vaccine Shoulder Pain Recovery provide legal representation for victims of vaccine-related shoulder injuries nationwide.
+To find out if you are entitled to recover medical expenses and other losses resulting from your shoulder pain, contact us for a free consultation today.